 Gyeongbokgung Palace and Changdeokgung Palace

-Despite the fact that it was awfully cold on both occasions I visited the two palaces, the view they offer was still stunning.
+Although it was awfully cold on both occasions I visited the two palaces, the views were still stunning.

 Gyeongbokgung Palace is the largest one in Korea, thus the most crowded one.
 But when you go early in the morning and enter by the Gwanghwamun gate, you might be lucky and skip the crowds.

-If you’re not in luck, I suggest skipping that one and heading directly to Changdeokgung Palace, far less crowded and offers yet as many picture-perfect spots.
+If you’re not in luck, I suggest skipping that one and heading directly to Changdeokgung Palace.
+It is far less crowded and offers just as many picture-perfect spots.

 The best part about the palaces?
 Their Secret Gardens.